aptech/docs/docs/CR-intrleavsa.rst

     :param ikey: index of the key column the string arrays are sorted on.
     :type ikey: scalar integer

-    :returns: y (*LxK interleaved (combined) string array*) .
+    :returns: y (*LxK interleaved (combined) string array*)

 Remarks
 -------

-The two string arrays MUST have exactly the same number of columns AND have been already sorted on a key column.
+The two string arrays MUST have exactly the same number of columns AND have been already sorted on a *key* column.

-This procedure will combine them into one large string array, sorted by the key column.
+This procedure will combine them into one large string array, sorted by the *key* column.

 Source
 ------